What Is Hepatic Encephalopathy?

 Grade 4: Coma.
 In this phase, you may pass out and and not respond to pain or someone trying to wake you.

 These grades may sound scary, but remember, HE can be treated if you act promptly.
-Work with your doctor closely and follow his instructions carefully.
+Work with your doctor closely and follow their instructions carefully.

 Even though treatment can keep your HE from getting worse, there may be times you'll need to get some care at home to help you when your symptoms are acting up.
 A caregiver can help you with some daily tasks.
-For instance, he or she can:
+For instance, they can:

 - Shop for food